 - Know your professional and ethical responsibilities to your clients and the IP system—and appreciate the power of the law and your ability to affect the lives and well-being of others.

 - Have strong foundational lawyering skills, such as legal research and analysis, problem-solving, and communicating effectively.

 Graduate Serge Subach credits his New England Law | Boston professors and the law school’s unique Summer Fellowship Program for helping him to land a job with the IP Litigation Group at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
 “The fellowship got my foot in the door,” he says, “and Professor Jordan Singer’s Patent Litigation class kept it there.

 “Professor Singer’s class was spot-on in preparing me for the experiences I had during the fellowship at Mintz,” says Subach.
 “Patent litigation takes a long time, but his class was like a concentrated simulation of one, so when I saw certain documents on the job, I knew what they were and what to do.”

-Subach was asked to stay on as an intern at Mintz Levin during his final year at New England Law, and was extended an offer after graduation, which he accepted.
+Subach was asked to stay on as an intern at Mintz Levin during his final year at New England Law.
+He then received a job offer after graduation, which he accepted.
 He is currently an IP litigator with a focus on International Trade Commission litigation, inter partes review (IPR) practice, and district court litigation, primarily in the high-tech and automotive fields.

 Director: Peter J. Karol

-Associate Professor Peter J. Karol, director of the Intellectual Property Law concentration, is a former law firm partner specializing in IP litigation and appeals, and in trademark and copyright portfolio licensing and development.
+Associate Professor Peter J. Karol is the director of the Intellectual Property Law concentration.
+He is a former law firm partner specializing in IP litigation and appeals, and in trademark and copyright portfolio licensing and development.
 He writes on intellectual property matters, including patent, trademark, and copyright law.